leandroh/tweettening/README.md

 Install:
 -------

-Download all the files then:
-First thing you do `chmod 755 bin/tweettening` then `sudo mv bin/recipe /usr/bin/tweettening`.
+You need to download all the files.
+The First thing you do `chmod 755 bin/tweettening` then `sudo mv bin/recipe /usr/bin/tweettening`.

 Usage: